 When a queen bee dies, the hive decides who the next queen bee will be, not the queen bee herself.
 It is a collective vote from the bottom up, not a decision made by the leader at the top.

-This implies that each person in the organization can rise to become the next leader. Â Where previously leadership development was only available to a hand-picked few, now, everyone should strive to develop leadership qualities such as responsibility, trust and respect.
-Each person in the organization should ultimately be equally equipped to become a leader when the need arises.
+This implies that each person in the organisation can rise to become the next leader.
+Where previously leadership development was only available to a select few, everyone should now strive to develop leadership qualities such as responsibility, trust, and respect.
+Each person in the organisation should ultimately be equally equipped to become a leader when the need arises.

 3. Collaboration towards a shared goal

-The worker bees tend to the queen bee knowing that she is the reason for their existence.
+The worker bees tend to the queen bee, knowing that she is the reason for their existence.
 There is as much benefit to her as there is to each bee in the colony.
 There is no competition between the bees, with each responsible for a different role within the hive.
 They work together to sustain the hive’s existence.
 There are bees cleaning cells.
 Bees receive and store nectar and honey.
 Bees collect the nectar and honey.
 And finally, bees who guard the nest and bees who ventilate the nest.
 Each bee rotates through each role and can switch between tasks as required by the hive, without any hierarchy.

 Each bee contributes to the existence of the hive, working together, not in competition with each other.

-4. Self-organizing teams
+4. Self-organising teams

 5. Sensing and responding